VIB-PSB/ksrates/doc/source/configuration.rst

 The [SPECIES] section includes:

 * **species**: name of the focal species.
 A *K*:sub:`S` paralog distribution is generated for this species and its *K*:sub:`S`-scale is used as the rate-adjustment reference.
-The name must be composed of a single word since spaces are not tolerated; it is advised to use a short name (for example, the genus or family name) or common abbreviation here.
+It is advised to use a short name (for example, the genus or family name) or common abbreviation here, spaces are not tolerated.
 For example, "elaeis" or "eguineensis" instead of "Elaeis guineensis".
 * **newick_tree**: phylogenetic relationships among the involved species as Newick format (more info on the ETE toolkit `website <http://etetoolkit.org/docs/latest/tutorial/tutorial_trees.html#reading-and-writing-newick-trees>`__).
 It has to contain the focal species as named in parameter `species`.
 It is advised to use short names or abbreviations for the other species as well.
 * **latin_names**: list of associations between each of the species names in parameter `newick_tree` and their scientific names, which will be used in legends and plot titles.
 The association is made with a colon (':').
 * **fasta_filenames**: list of associations between each of the species names in parameter `newick_tree` and the corresponding paths to their FASTA files.
 The association is made with a colon (':').